Sira0909/TUIFlashcards/README.md

 - multiple choice quizes <br />

 <h1> TO BE ADDED:</h1>
-- study particular sides or both <br />
 - more modes of study <br />
 - maybe word wrap eventually <br />
 - allow more than two sides to a flashcard <br />
-- better configuration - add settings menu inside of program <br />
+- have study vector save for retrying mistakes at end of quiz

 <h1> DEPENDENCIES:</h1>
 - ncurses <br />